Helenyuxuan/Helen-Zhang-Data-Visualization-Portfolio/final-project-part-one.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

+## Possible Design Style

+Instead of a traditional science graphic, I want the project to feel more like a sketchbook or field journal.
+The visuals will mix sound-derived data points with sketch-like elements, creating a style that is playful and exploratory rather than purely explanatory.
+This approach makes the project more inviting for a broader audience, balancing scientific rigor with artistic curiosity.

 ## References

 Pieplow, Nathan.
 2009.
 “The Four Basic Patterns of Repetition and Speed.”
 Earbirding.
 October 21, 2009. https://earbirding.com/blog/specs/the-four-basic-patterns-of-repetition-and-speed.

 **Data**